vuejs/vue/README.md

 ## Changelog

-Details changes for each release are documented in the [release notes](https://github.com/vuejs/vue/releases).
+Detailed changes for each release are documented in the [release notes](https://github.com/vuejs/vue/releases).

 ## Stay In Touch